Leo-Park1214/Background-Embedding-Memory/README.md

 This setting is our table1 results setting

-coco->voc model is fine-tuned from coco pretrained model with ultralytics basic setting (model.train(data=VOC.yaml)) To ensure stability, we run each experiment five times.
+To ensure stability, we run each experiment 5 times.

 ## Main outputs

 Eexperiments save scene-level results and an integrated result: